 There are a broad array of products coming to market (like biologics, gene therapies, and combination therapies) that are complex and may target smaller patient populations or treat conditions that have limited therapeutic options.
 Regulators in Canada and globally may grant earlier approval of these products based on less mature evidence and with certain conditions in place.
 As a result, patients and health systems are looking to access new treatments sooner to harness their potential benefits.
 CADTH has created the new time-limited reimbursement recommendation category to meet the evolving expectations and needs of policy-makers and to more effectively respond to changes in drug development and regulation.

+The initial eligibility criteria for time-limited recommendations are a first step for CADTH, the participating public drug programs, the pan-Canadian Pharmaceutical Alliance, and other affected parties to establish and refine the implementation of these recommendations.
+Based on these initial experiences, the process may be expanded to make time-limited recommendations available for more types of drugs.
 To ensure that the introduction of time-limited recommendations has the intended impact and meets the needs of stakeholders, CADTH will evaluate the process after the first 3 to 5 recommendations have been issued or after 18 months, whichever is soonest.
 CADTH expects the time-limited recommendation process to remain in place during the evaluation period.